Dingyi-Lai/Dingyi-Lai.github.io/_posts/2024-03-01-research-chatbot-built-upon-large-language-model-and-Langchain.md

 layout: post
 author: Dingyi Lai
 ---
-# A Research Hub Built Upon Large Language Model & Notion
-## A Practical Experience to Embrace LLM in Academic Research

 Building a custom Research-Hub Chatbot has allowed me to turn my growing Notion knowledge base into an interactive Q&A assistant.
 Here’s how I approached it:

----

 ## 1. Motivation: Why a Chatbot-Powered Hub?
 - **Unified Access**: Instead of manually browsing dozens of pages, a chatbot lets me ask natural queries (“Show me my notes on spline regression”) and get instant answers.